cobbler/cobbler.github.io/manuals/2.8.0/3/3/2_-_Complete_Settings_List.md

 #### Description:

 If set, Cobbler will generate the rsyncd.conf configuration file.
 This is required if using a system running cobblerd as a replica master.

-Please refer to the {% linkup title:"Replicate" extrameta:2.8.0 %} section for more details.
+Please refer to the [Replicate]({% link manuals/2.8.0/3/2/8_-_Replication.md %}) section for more details.

 ### manage_tftpd
 * **type:** Boolean